cognominal/svelte-wasm-polyforms/implementation.README.md

 of polyforms (tiles for shorts), tiling them in a way without overlaps so as to fill a board.

-For 2., there are many variants which deserves a definition which does not fit in that introduction.
+For 2., there are many variants which deserve a definition that does not fit in that introduction.

 # the broad lines of the implementation